sberberian/Beer-Characteristics-Profiling/README.md

 ## Dashboard

 The project's visualization will be created using Tableau.
 The interactive elements under consideration are changing data based on style and by brewery.
-Other ideas are to show where each brewery is located on a map
+Other ideas are to show where each brewery is located on a map.